goharbor/harbor/docs/user_guide.md

    ![Add project CVEs](img/cve-whitelist6.png)

    Either use a comma-separated list or newlines to add multiple CVE IDs to the list.
-1. Click **Add** to add the CVEs to the project whitelist.
+1. Click **Add** at the bottom of the window to add the CVEs to the project whitelist.
 1. Optionally uncheck the **Never expires** checkbox and use the calendar selector to set an expiry date for the whitelist.
 1. Click **Save** at the bottom of the page to save your settings.

-After you have created a list, you can remove CVE IDs from the project whitelist by clicking the delete button next to it in the list.
+After you have created a project whitelist, you can remove CVE IDs from the list by clicking the delete button next to it in the list.
 You can click **Add** at any time to add more CVE IDs to the whitelist for this project.

 If CVEs are added to the system whitelist after you have created a project whitelist, click **Add System** to add the new entries from the system whitelist to the project whitelist.